amireson/soilice/readme.md

 dthdT = SFCslope(psie,psif,pars,const)
 psi   = GCEFun(T,pars,const)
 ```
-`src_conservationFunctions.py` is used to define the mass and energy conservation equations.
+`src_conservationFunctions.py` is used to define the mass and energy conservation equations [see here](soilice/src_conservationFunctions.py).
 This includes two main functions - a mass balance function that is essentially solving Richards' Equation; and an energy balance function that is essentially solving the advection-diffusion equation, in both cases with modifications to account for phase change/latent heat, as fully described in the  [technical documentation](technicalDocumentation/soiliceDoc.pdf).
 These functions can also be copied locally and edited in the same way as the constitutive functions, though it is less likely that a user would want to do that.
 To do this, run the following script:

 ```python
 from soilice import copyConservationFuns